Your belly button is connected internally to the remnants of the umbilical cord, which links to the abdominal wall and underlying tissues.

 The Fascinating Role Of The Falciform Ligament Near The Navel

-The falciform ligament is a sickle-shaped fold of peritoneum connecting part of your liver’s surface to anterior abdominal wall near your belly button.
+The falciform ligament is a sickle-shaped fold of peritoneum connecting part of your liver’s surface to the anterior abdominal wall near your belly button.
 It contains within it:

 - Fatty tissue and small blood vessels supplying nearby areas.